Crime Traveller

 Trafficking Statistics

-Trafficking children and compelling prostitution is rampant, according to Houston Police, citing a University of Texas study which showed Texas alone have had over 100,000 trafficked victims.
+Trafficking children and compelling prostitution is rampant, according to Houston Police, citing a University of Texas study which showed Texas alone has had over 100,000 trafficked victims.

 But many Houstonians may be shocked to know their beloved city ranks as one of the nation’s worst cities for human trafficking.